Pipeline

 IVT Klebsiella: Klebsiella Vaccine

-Klebsiella pneumoniae is a Gram-negative bacterium that cause bacterial infections and is a leading cause of hospital acquired infections (HAI).
+Klebsiella pneumoniae is a Gram-negative bacterium that causes bacterial infections and is a leading cause of hospital acquired infections (HAI).
 The infection results in symptoms such as pneumonia, meningitis, wound infections, and sepsis.
-Since 2013 Klebsiella has been listed as an urgent threat on the CDC Antibiotic Resistance watch list.
+Since 2013, Klebsiella has been listed as an urgent threat on the CDC Antibiotic Resistance watch list, and Klebsiella pneumoniae is listed as one of the organisms currently posing the worst threat to public health worldwide by the World Health Organization.
 It has been associated with 789,903 deaths globally in 2019, and accounts for 81 % of antimicrobial resistance (AMR) associated deaths.

 The Global Burden of Diseases, Injuries, and Risk Factors study 2019 (GBD 2019) determined Klebsiella to be the leading cause of neonatal infectious deaths in LMICs, causing 129,151 deaths in 2019, with 87 % of these deaths being AMR related.
 There is no vaccine currently available on the market.